“Athens of America”, “The Cradle of Liberty”, “The Freedom City”, “Olde Towne”

 Another great sight is to take the boat from the dock next to Quincy Market to the USS Constitution.
 The views of the skyline are the best you can get; and while you are around Quincy you have the chance to get as many food as you wish from all kind and around the world.
 The Quincy Market building is just full of food stalls!

 Speaking about food, it is heavily influenced to that you have in England; and due to its location by the coast it includes seafood and fish as one of its bases.
 A must try is the clam chowder soup.
 This is served in a bowl made of bread while the soup itself is sticky, with potatoes and of course, the main ingredient, clam.
 A very recommended place would be the Union Oyster House near the Quincy Market in Union Street.
-Not only this is a beautiful setting in a historic building along the Freedom Trail, the oldest restaurant in the country! it does serve great food, among their specialties, seafood and fish.
+Not only this is a beautiful setting in a historic building along the Freedom Trail, the oldest restaurant in the country! it does serve great food, among their specialities, seafood and fish.
 Another highly ranked place is the Chart House, in Long Wharf near the Aquarium, just east from the Quincy Market.
 This is a prime choice for seafood in the city, with very competitive prices for lunch to be honest.

 For more information about Boston check Wikipedia and Wikitravel sites.
 The United States of America currency is the Dollar (USD, $).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.